CvRXX/myFirstDevBoard/README.md

 # My first devboard

 This devboard is meant to teach computer engineering students of the university of applied sciences to solder and to give them a learning platform to learn embeddded C++.
+This project is open source and can be found on github: github.com/CvRXX/myFirstDevBoard

 ![The board](board.jpg)